Leann4468/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 2.Switch ON the main switch

-3.
-If the output is 1, then the led glows.
+3.If the output is 1, then the led glows.
 ## Program:

 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.